Mice

 House Mice · Deer Mice

 Mice are small, quiet, and mostly nocturnal—so infestations are often discovered by droppings, gnawing, or sounds in walls.
 Effective control is not just trapping: it’s sealing entry points and removing the conditions that keep the problem alive.
+In Edmonton homes, garages, and basements, early identification matters because ongoing entry pressure can keep reinfesting the structure.

 How to identify mice (quick cues)